MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **IsFastDelete** - indicates whether account is deleted on background thread

+##### Office.PowerPoint.Copilot.TriggerHandoff

+This event is triggered when the user launches "powerpoint.exe /HOFF <some id>".
+The data is used to denote whether the id was empty or not and whether the app launched successfully or not.
+We aren't able to evaluate the success of the Copilot handoff feature if we don't know whether there was an empty handoff ID and whether the app launched successfully.

+The following fields are collected:

+- **App** - The application process sending the event.

+- **AppInfo_Language** – The language the application is running under.

+- **AppVersionLong** – The application version.

+- **Channel** – The preference for audience.

+- **DeviceID** – The device identifier.

+- **DeviceInfo_NetworkType** – The type of network (Wi-Fi, Wired, Unknown).

+- **DeviceInfo_OsBuild** – The version of the operating system.

+- **IsHandoffIDEmpty** – Whether the handoff ID is empty or not.

+- **PipelineInfo_ClientCountry** – The device country (based on IP address).

+- **PipelineInfo_ClientIp** – The first three octets of the IP address.

+- **SessionId** – The identifier for the session.

+- **Success** – Whether the app successfully loaded.

 #### Office.PowerPoint.DocOperation.Close

 Collected when PowerPoint presentations are closed.
 It contains the information needed to be able to properly investigate and diagnose issues that happen through the close process, which entail persisting and syncing the user's data.
 Microsoft uses this data to ensure that close is working as expected and user content is successfully being persisted.